 ⌨️ Elevate your iPad Pro game — type, track, and charge like a boss!

-The Apple Magic Keyboard for 12.9-inch iPad Pro (Previous Version) Danish layout combines a premium backlit keyboard, precision trackpad, and a magnetic cantilever design that magnetically attaches your iPad for adjustable viewing angles.
-Featuring a USB-C pass-through charging port and durable front and back protection, it transforms your iPad Pro into a versatile productivity powerhouse, perfect for professionals who demand laptop-level performance with tablet flexibility.
+The Apple Magic Keyboard for 12.9-inch iPad Pro (3rd & 4th gen) combines a premium backlit keyboard, precision trackpad, and a magnetic floating cantilever design.
+It offers seamless USB-C pass-through charging and front/back protection, transforming your iPad Pro into a versatile, laptop-like powerhouse optimized for professional multitasking and productivity.

 J**H